ericom-gideon/docs/docs/getstarted/how_ninefold_works_with_github_bitbucket_and_git_url.md

 You will need to generate a Git URL from your repo.
 The format of the Git URL will be similar to this:

 	git@URL:username/gitrepo.git
+* Please note that your URL must be accessible over port 80 or 443, non-standard ports are not compatible.

 Simply plug the URL in Step 1 of the deploy process, and you'll be on your way to deployment bliss.